bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-01.md

 something that needs to be taken care of somewhere; without making decisions about the implementation just yet.

-### Repository for this Lab
+## Repository for this Lab

-I will publish a starting point as soon as PZ2 of Info1 is done:
+Prof. Kleinen will publish a starting point as soon as PZ2 of Info1 is done:
 [https://github.com/htw-imi-info2/lab02-cool-zuul](https://github.com/htw-imi-info2/lab02-cool-zuul)

-### Lab Report / What to turn in
+## Lab Report / What to turn in

 All info on the lab reports can be found on the [Labs]({{<ref "../labs" >}}) page.